- Home

 2. Use equity from another property

-If you already the proud owner of another property, one option could be to borrow against the equity in that home instead of saving a deposit.
 Consider contacting your current lender or a mortgage broker to find out how much of your equity you may be able to access, how you may be able to use it, and whether this option may help you to achieve your goals.

 3. Apply for a professional home loan

-Some lenders offer special home loan deals to borrowers working in professions that are more likely to involve steady work and/or high rates of pay, such as doctors, lawyers, or engineers.
+Some lenders offer special home loan deals to borrowers working in professions that are more likely to involve steady employment and/or high rates of pay, such as doctors, lawyers, or engineers.
 If you work in a professional field, a lender may see you as a relatively low-risk customer and be willing to make special offers to attract your business, from discounting its interest rates and fees to waiving Lender's Mortgage Insurance (LMI) and lowering its deposit requirements.

-In a few cases, you may be able to apply for one of these professional home loans with no deposit, though the other eligibility requirements may be strict and you may need to pay LMI.
+In a few cases, you may be able to apply for one of these professional home loans with no deposit, though the other eligibility requirements may be strict, and you may need to pay LMI.
 Consider contacting a mortgage broker to learn more about home loans for professionals.

 What are the risks of no deposit loans?